 Lubrication: Bearings are grease-packed and sealed, requiring no further maintenance.
-Guides do not require lubrication, but may be coated with a light lubricant (such as "Slip-it") to reduce friction and noise.
 Some operating systems utilize roller chain and sprockets, which periodically may require a light lubricant.
 Other components should not normally require lubrication.

 The use of heavy oil or grease as a lubricant is not recommended because they are likely to attract dirt and debris that can result in a build-up, and potentially worsen the condition lubrication was supposed to resolve.